UoB-COMSM0110/2024-group-9/README.md

 ## Process

 When placed in assigned teams, there is an important, inevitable stage at the beginning where everyone must make an effort to break the ice and establish team goals and ambitions for the project at hand.
 We quickly got on with introductions and discussed the types of games we had in mind based on previous experiences playing them and even, for some, designing them.
 At the start, most of the work was done in the Monday morning labs but there was also a significant bit of going away and individually seeing what was feasible and finding examples from which to draw inspiration that were then shared and further explored as a team on the Teams group which has served as our main form of communication throughout.
 We have also met in person various times throughout the course of the project which feels more efficient but is harder to coordinate.

+We established a collaborative working principle that the main branch of the repository should always be in working order, even when some features were not fully implemented, and that pull requests into the main branch from feature branches must be approved by another member of the team before the developer of the branch completed the merge.
+This worked well for the most part, and if we encountered merge conflicts we were able to resolve these easily because the team members involved were familiar with the relevant parts of the code.

 On top of this, we made use of the GitHub Projects’ Kanban board feature, as seen below, to efficiently manage the project and make sure we were all aligned on tasks.
 This was a huge help in very clearly visualising our workflow, ensuring the project kept moving forward smoothly.

 <img width="1079" alt="Screenshot 2024-04-22 at 18 03 28" src="https://github.com/UoB-COMSM0110/2024-group-9/assets/147715570/3dc169ee-494a-4c9d-9647-72bd8d8f27b7">

 In terms of team roles, at no point did we deem in necessary or even helpful to assign any specific roles.
 In my experience at least, for these types of projects the roles are very fluid and tend to define themselves if specifically needed.
 Although there were no specific roles, in our meetings and calls we discussed what each of us would be happy to attempt/do and this was a very smooth process with everyone volunteering to tackle one task or another.
+For example, Charles and Diwen developed the physics of the game while Liz worked on the approach to the level design and game menus.
 This was easier before the Easter break when everyone was in Bristol and focused solely on work.
 Naturally, with the holiday there can be a bit of a downturn in the pace and consistency of the work.
 However, we planned around this pre-emptively so that everyone could let the group know roughly of any dates over the holiday during which they would be totally unavailable, thus minimising the impact on the project and ensuring we stayed on track.
 This worked extremely well, with the workflow and progress remaining at more or less the same level throughout Easter as they had been before.
 After the break, we continued with the Agile approach, ensuring that the final touches were implemented effectively and up to the standards of good software development practices.

 ## Conclusion